Paulndambo/Song-CRUD/README.md

 ```
 Note:
-You are allowed to merge the branches in the order of
+You are allowed to merge the branches into master in the order of
 week tasks into the master branch if need be.

 OR